 Short of purposely abusing this optic, it’s going to hold up to even the most seasoned shooter.

 If you are looking for an affordable 1-10x LPVO then the Primary Arms SLx 1-10 might be one of the best LPVO options for you.

 I really like the eye relief on this optic; it doesn’t blur or degrade the eye relief when you zoom in, as some cheaper optics do.

 I run this LPVO on my Sig Tread 716 and I can’t say enough good things about using this optic.

-The price point of $449 really is a bargain for an optic of this quality.
+The price point of $449 is a bargain for an optic of this quality.
 I would not hesitate to recommend this scope to anyone in the market for a magnified scope.
-If you are looking for something a bit more high-end the Primary Arms PLx 1-8×24 is one of their premium scopes.
+If you want something a bit more high-end, the Primary Arms PLx 1-8×24 is one of their premium scopes.